How to Delegate Tasks to the Right PeopleFeb 09, 2021

 - Lowest level- typically between 1st- 5th percentile rarely with lots of effort

 - Take into account the difference between scores.
 The greater the difference between one energy score and another, the harder it is to make a shift.
-For example, if a person’s highest (primary score) is “highest level analytical” and second highest (secondary score) is “mid-level doer,” it’s difficult for them to shift from analysis to action.
+For example, if a person’s highest (primary score) is “highest level analytical” and the second highest (secondary score) is “mid-level doer,” it’s difficult for them to shift from analysis to action.
 If they were high-level analytical and mid-level doer, it would be much easier to make the same shift.

 - Additional considerations in delegating tasks: